 Exercise has neuro-protective and restorative properties which have been shown to slow progression of the Parkinson’s Disease.

-Want to feel better, move better and sleep better?
+Feel better, move better and sleep better.
 For people with Parkinson’s, any physical activity will contribute toward better health — even just a few minutes!
 Research clearly shows that regular exercise can reduce the severity of Parkinson’s Disease (PD) symptoms and slow down the progression of the signs of the disease.

 How can exercise help someone with Parkinson’s Disease?

 Exercise has been shown to have significant benefits to people with PD.
 While there is a large focus on the physical symptoms associated with PD; equally challenging is the impact on sleep, fatigue, mental health, confidence, and independence, all of which the right exercise can help with!

 Exercise is particularly important to maintain functional strength, reduce the risk of falls with balance training, develop walking patterns to assist with freezing symptoms as well as improving coordination and agility.
 Exercise also has neuro-protective and restorative properties which have been shown in research to slow progression of the disease itself.
 On top of all these clinical benefits, exercise makes you feel good!
 It can improve your mood, increase social engagement, and improve overall quality of life.

 Create an exercise plan that is specific to you and your goals.